Ashford International railway station: Southern

 The Marshlink line from Ashford International to Ore is one of the few in the south east that has not yet been electrified, and is mostly single track beyond Appledore, which limits capacity.
-In May 2018, Southern announced the direct service from Ashford International to Brighton via Eastbourne would be discontinued.
+In May 2018, Southern announced the direct service from Ashford International to Brighton via Eastbourne would be discontinued and cut back to Eastbourne.
 The company wanted to cancel the service for some time, as it would allow them to add additional capacity between Eastbourne and Hastings, but had repeatedly faced objections from councillors along the line, including at Lewes.

 Future

 Because Ashford International connects High Speed 1 to the Marshlink line, it creates potential for a fast service from St Pancras to Hastings and Eastbourne.
 In November 2017, the Secretary of State for Transport, Chris Grayling, proposed a modification of the track layout at Ashford International to accommodate such a service.
 The scheme was supported by Amber Rudd, a former Hastings MP.

 To connect the two lines, the junction at the west end of the station would need to be rebuilt, with 25 kV 50 Hz AC overhead wires being installed along platform 2.
 This would relieve pressure from platforms 5 and 6, which currently handle all High Speed 1 domestic services.
-In 2018, a spokesman for Network Rail said remodelling the station could be complete by 2022.

 Services

 Domestic

-There are three main routes from Ashford International to London.
-The twice-hourly High Speed 1 domestic service has been running since 13 December 2009, and provides the quickest service to Central London via St Pancras in 37 minutes, which is at least twice as fast as any other route.
-A 25% premium is added to High Speed tickets.
-The other two routes to London are the South Eastern Main Line to Charing Cross and the Maidstone line to Victoria via Maidstone East.